VStarkov/spendlist-api/README.md

 ### Spendlist-api

-This Node api for the Spendlist home finance tracker.<br />
+This is the api for the Spendlist home finance tracker.<br />
+Based on Node.js, Express and Mongoose for MongoDB object modeling.

 To run the app:
 ```
 # Install dependencies: